Rishabh20539011/Custom_BGR/README.md

 This is a Custom designed Background removal APP with a Complete CI/CD flow and deployed on Google Kubernetes Engine (GKE).

 ## 📋 Features:
-- Thre are two Deep learning models integrated to this app.
-One is Pretrained model taken from torchvision and Another is trained on our custom dataset.
-Both foollows the Unet Architecture but the design of architecture is a bit different.
+- This app incorporates two deep learning models.
+One is a pretrained model sourced from torchvision, and the other is trained on our custom dataset.
+Both adhere to the **Unet architecture**, with a slightly different designs.
+It's possible to update these models within our app.
-- Batch Processing
-- NVIDIA CUDA and CPU processing
-- FP16 inference: Fast inference with low memory usage
-- Easy inference
-- 100% remove.bg compatible FastAPI HTTP API
-- Removes background from hairs
-- Easy integration with your code
+- The models can process on both**NVIDIA Cuda and CPU** but for now the model is deployed on CPU instance so the configuration files are prepared according to that.
+- You have the flexibility to adjust the image size according to your preferences; simply choose the size that suits your download needs.
+- **Matting Model**, which enhances hairline accuracy in our models, is currently been disabled due to increased computation time and the necessity for a larger cloud instance.